herbwiki/A3website/README.md

-# A3website
+# prototype
-website for assignment 3 Intro to Information Technology, currently features:
+prototype for A3 IIT, currently features:
 <br>

 <li>Demo of HerbDB functional prototype</li>